-The Post has published Trump’s full phone call with Georgia election officials.
-Listen to the audio and read the transcript.
+Here’s the full transcript and audio of the call between Trump and Raffensperger

 Mitchell: We did say that.

 Trump: Fulton County.
 Look.
 Stacey, in my opinion, Stacey is as dishonest as they come.
-She has outplayed you … at everything.
+She has outplayed you . . . at everything.
 She got you to sign a totally unconstitutional agreement, which is a disastrous agreement.
 You can’t check signatures.
 I can’t imagine you’re allowed to do harvesting, I guess, in that agreement.
 That agreement is a disaster for this country.
-But she got you somehow to sign that thing and she has outsmarted you at every step.
+But she got you somehow to sign that thing, and she has outsmarted you at every step.

 And I hate to imagine what’s going to happen on Monday or Tuesday, but it’s very scary to people.
 You know, when the ballots flow in out of nowhere.
 It’s very scary to people.
 That consent decree is a disaster.
 It’s a disaster.
 A very good lawyer who examined it said they’ve never seen anything like it.